tamawy/volume-control/README.md

 ```
 Now save the file and reload awesome window manager.<br>
 ### You can use or modify it.
 Thank you. :)

+# Updates
+1. Now it supports to control external devices.